The fellow who blows his horn the loudest is likely in the biggest fog. [American]

-The source of much novel rumour that Jesus went to India is a book by the Russian Nicolas Notovitch, who in his time was exposed as a fraud.
+A source of much novel rumour that Jesus went to India is a book by the Russian Nicolas Notovitch.
 He published ◦The Unknown Life of Christ, which is said to be a travelogue of a trip through India, into Kashmir, eventually reaching Ladakh in Tibet.
-At Ladakh a lama allegedly informs him that Jesus, under the name Issa, is known to some Tibetan Buddhists.
-Notovitch goes on to tell that an ancient manuscript was read to him about Issa-Jesus going to India to study the Vedas and Buddhism.
-Jesus stirred up a caste war and had to leave India. he left and preached against Zoroastrianism in Persia all according to Notovich.
+Notovitch goes tells that an ancient manuscript was read to him about Issa-Jesus going to India to study the Vedas and Buddhism.
+Jesus stirred up a caste war and had to leave India, tells Notovitch.

-❖ To study all the most weighty evidence before you conclude in a matter, reveals proficiency, which is needed for handling life too.
+◎ To study all the most weighty evidence before you conclude in a matter, could come in handy.

-Not only Max Muller, but also J. Archibald Douglas, and ◦Edgar J. Goodspeed have all refuted the legend.
+Not only Max Muller, but also J. Archibald Douglas and ◦Edgar J. Goodspeed have refuted the legend.
 Below are details.

 F. Max Müller

-Among other things Muller also questioned the great liberty Notovitch took in editing and arranging the alleged verses.
-Muller said this is something no reputable scholar would have done.
+Muller also questioned the great liberty Notovitch took in editing and arranging the alleged verses.
+No reputable scholar would have done that, wrote Muller.

 J. Archibald Douglas

 J. Archibald Douglas, Professor at Government College in Agra, India, took a three-month vacation from the college and retraced Notovitch's steps at the Himis monastery.
-He published an account of his journey in The Nineteenth Century (June 1895), the bulk of which reproduced an interview with the chief lama of the monastery.
+He published an account of his journey in The Nineteenth Century (June 1895).
+Most of this account reproduced an interview with the chief lama of the monastery.
 The lama said he had been chief lama for 15 years, which means he would have been the chief lama during Notovitch's alleged visit.
 The lama asserted that during these 15 years, no European with a broken leg had ever sought refuge at the monastery.

 The interview was written down and witnessed by the lama, Douglas, and the interpreter, and on June 3, 1895, was stamped with the official seal of the lama.